mindis/snowplow.github.com/_posts/2013-10-21-scripting-hadoop-part-1-adventures-with-scala-rhino-and-javascript.md

 In the next post, we will take these learnings and start to apply them within a Scalding environment, with the aim of getting some basic user-defined JavaScript executing on Elastic MapReduce.
 Stay tuned for the next installment!

+If you're interested in adapting Snowplow's technology to meet your custom event processing needs, and would like to discuss your requirements with the Snowplow team, then [get in touch] [contact].

 [rhino]: https://developer.mozilla.org/en/docs/Rhino
 [script-engine]: http://docs.oracle.com/javase/6/docs/technotes/guides/scripting/programmer_guide/#jsengine
 [scalding-example-project]: https://github.com/snowplow/scalding-example-project